jlamsens/opensysadmins/docs/howtos/install-packettracer-linux-mint/index.md

 ```

 ## Activation link
 Member of Cisco Network Academy?
 You should have received an activation link on your private e-mail.
 Activate your account.
+It is possible you have already done this in the past.
+Skip this step then.

 <img src="activation-link.png"/>